What a silly slogan!

 “Not really.
 The planet has been around for 4.5 billion years and still be here for another 4.5 billion years even if its atmosphere heats up by hundreds or even thousands of degrees.
-A big, rogue asteroid may disturb its orbit a bit if it hits it hard.
+A big, rogue asteroid may nudge its orbit a bit if it hits it hard.
 That’s all.”

 “Why then this silly slogan?” the tree exclaimed.
 “You should be shouting, save our species.
 Better still, save us from our silliness.
 Your stupid species is indiscriminately destroying the land and water with imperishable plastic and choking the air with noxious carbon.
 How could you save yourself from your excesses when you print a silly slogan on a plastic banner and leave it around to kill other species?”

 My human mind had no answer.
 I nodded to show my concern.

 The tree seemed genuinely angry.
 It continued, “I have been here for more than 200 years, and I’ve noticed the air becoming warmer.
 Too much carbon dioxide for us trees to breathe in and not many of us to breathe out oxygen.”